TokenKim92/zoomIn/README.md

 The website he runs is under this link: https://cafe.naver.com/mythread

+---

+The first update version of zoomIn.exe which was implemented with the MFC library.

+In this version the AppTemplate library is used instead of the MFC library.

+The AppTemplate is a library to make Windows Desktop Application easier by using Direct2D Rendering and Win32-API.

 ## How to run

 Even if there is no virus, man can't download the executable file on website, so you must download the project and build it yourself.